jtdaugherty/vty/README.md

 * Provides a pure, compositional interface for efficiently constructing display images.

-* Automatically decodes keyboard keys into (key,[modifier]) tuples.

 * Automatically supports refresh on Ctrl-L.

-* Supports a keypress timeout after for lone ESC.
-The timeout is customizable.

 * Provides extensible input and output interfaces.

-* Supports ANSI graphics modes (SGR as defined in `console_codes(4)`) with a type-safe interface and graceful fallback for terminals with limited or nonexistent support for such modes.

 * Properly handles cleanup (but not due to signals).